electric-sql/electric/docs/reference/architecture.md

 Electric provides an HTTP "status API" to access the electrified DDL schema.
 In development, the [generator command](../api/cli.md#generate) calls this API to pull down the schema and uses it to:

 1. generate a type-safe data access library
-2. write an array of SQLite-compatible migrations into an importable Javascript file
+2. write an array of local database compatible migrations into an importable Javascript file

 This library and the migrations are imported into the local app.
 When the app [instantiates the electric database client](../usage/data-access/client.md) the system ensures that the local database is up-to-date with the bundled migrations.